-Bush Knowing Forest School offers nature immersion and early learning experiences for young children in North Brisbane.
+Bush Knowing Forest School offers nature immersion and early learning experiences for young children.

-Led by Joanne Sørensen, Bush Knowing began as a way to engage and immerse children and their families with the local natural environment.
+Led by Joanne Sørensen, Bush Knowing was the first Forest School in North Brisbane.
+It began as a way to engage and immerse children and their families with the local natural environment.

 - being outside and engaging with nature has wide ranging benefits for children and adults of all ages